An ancient form of martial art, Glasgow is famous for its practitioners of the art form.

 "Who do you support?"

-To the non-initiate the best reply to the first question is to run very quickly away, an affirmative answer will result in the interrogator mentioning that you mother might like to sow the following, upon which you will receive a Glaswegian kiss.
+To the non-initiate, the best reply to the first question is to run away at top speed, as an affirmative answer will result in the interlocutor mentioning that your mother might like to sow the following, upon which you will receive a Glasgow kiss.
 The best answer to the second question is "Hee Bees".
 This might even have to effect of disarming the opponent with laughter.

-The best defense tactic against Fuh Kyu is not to be English and if you are in Glasgow, repeat after me "I follow the Hee Bees".
+The best defense tactic against Fuh Kyu is not to be English and if you find yourself in Glasgow, remember these words: "I follow the Hee Bees."

 This is a line taken from Mike Myers in the film, So I Married an Axemurderer.
 There is a line when he is talking to his girlfriend about martial arts, and he states: